rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 - The Firebolt object will be fetched based on the key name and stored in the `runtime` environment variable.

 #### The are two ways to initialize the Firebolt object
-- Passing the key name in `module:method` format
+- Passing the key name with colon `:`
     ##### Format
     ```javascript
     Given the environment has been set up for 'module:method' tests